windwp/kysely-zod-sqlite/README.md

     userId: userArr[0].id,
   }),
 });
-// use key value not index number const allUser = check.getMany<UserTable>('allUser'); const allUser = check.getOne<any>('insert');
+// It use key value to retrieve result const allUser = check.getMany<UserTable>('allUser'); const allUser = check.getOne<any>('insert');

-// all prisma query can use on bulk too.
-You can run batchOneSmt inside bulk 🥰 const check = await api.bulk({
+//prisma query can use on bulk too.
+You can even run batch inside of bulk 🥰 const check = await api.bulk({
   user: api.$batchOneSmt(
     api.ky